 There, you're now fully equipped epic pwnage with all GEF's goodness!!

 Bugs & Feedbacks

-gdb, exploitation or other topics, feel free to join the
+gdb, exploitation or other topics, feel free to join our Discord channel.

 For bugs or feature requests, just go here and provide a thorough description if you want help.

-Or if you just like the tool, feel free to drop a simple "thanks" on IRC, Twitter or other, it is always very appreciated.
+Or if you just like the tool, feel free to drop a simple "thanks" on Discord, Twitter or other, it is always very appreciated.

 We would like to thank in particular the following people who've been sponsoring GEF allowing us to dedicate more time and resources to the project: